digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 2. Use the security tab of your game-2048 app repository to check for details:
   ![Snyk GitHub Security Option](assets/images/snyk/snyk_gh_security_option.png)

-Either way you will get recommendations about how to fix the reported issues.
+Either way, you will get recommendations about how to fix the reported issues.

 For this guide you will be using the Snyk cloud portal to investigate the reported security issues.
 First, click on the **game-2048-example** entry from the projects list, then select the **kustomize/resources/deployment.yaml** file: